nojhan/clutchlog/README.md

 are only available for operating systems having the following headers:
 `execinfo.h`, `stdlib.h` and `libgen.h` (so far, tested with Linux).

+Some colors/styles may not be supported by some exotic terminal emulators.

 Clutchlog needs `C++-17` with the `filesystem` feature.
 You may need to indicate `-std=c++17 -lstdc++fs` to your compiler.